chen3feng/android-backup/README.md

 ### Wireless Network Backup

-Make sure your phone and computer are connected to the same WiFi.
+Make sure your device and computer are connected to the same WiFi.
-Enable [wireless debugging](https://developer.android.com/tools/adb?wireless-android11-command-line#connect-to-a-device-over-wi-fi) on your phone, you can see the IP address and port, such as `172.20.10.8:39915`.
+Enable [wireless debugging](https://developer.android.com/tools/adb?wireless-android11-command-line#connect-to-a-device-over-wi-fi) on your device, you can see the IP address and port, such as `172.20.10.8:39915`.

-Run the `adb connect` command to connect to the phone:
+Run the `adb connect` command to connect to the device:

 ```console
 adb connect 172.20.9.21:35768